jackweinbender/dissertation/src/05_chapter_chronicles.md

 [^diabolos]: Elsewhere the LXX renders the nominal forms of *śāṭān* with the feminine *diabolē* or, in the case of 1 Kgs 11:14, simply in transliteration as *satan*.
 It should be noted, however, that Esther 7:4 and 8:1 render the Hebrew √ṣrr as the masculine *diabolos* as well.

-Critics of this view, however, have pointed to the fact that in other cases in the Hebrew Bible, generic nouns that are treated as personal names or titles often *do* retain the definite article.[@japhet2009, 114--117; @japhet1993, 370--390] Japhet, for example notes that direct references to the Canaanite deity Baʿal are always accompanied by the definite article.
+Critics of this view, however, have pointed to the fact that in other cases in the Hebrew Bible, generic nouns that are treated as personal names or titles often *do* retain the definite article.[@japhet2009, 114--117; @japhet1993, 370--390] Japhet, for example, notes that direct references to the Canaanite deity Baʿal are always accompanied by the definite article.
 In every instance, the name/title *baʿal* is made grammatically definite whether by adding the definite article, through the use of pronominal suffixes or being in construct with an explicitly definite noun.[@japhet2009, 115; citing @geseniuskautzsch1910, §126d] In such a case, *śāṭān* should simply be understood as an indefinite noun, "an accuser" and may be understood as a human antagonist of David.[@stokes_jbl2009; @japhet2009, 114--117; @japhet1993, 370--390]

 [^zech]: This notion is more clear in Job, where haś-śāṭān is described in the heavenly courts and is described as having supernatural powers over the health and prosperity of those on the Earth.
 On the other hand, the reference in Zechariah is somewhat ambiguous.
 Zech 3:1 reads: *way-yarʾēnı̂ ʾeṯ-yəhôšuaʿ hak-kōhēn hag-gāḏôl ʿōmēḏ lip̄nê malʾaḵ yhwh wə-haś-śāṭān ʿōmēḏ ʿal-yəmı̂nô ləśiṭnô*, "And he showed me Joshua, the high priest standing before the angel of Yahweh, and *haś-śāṭān* was standing on his right (side) to accuse him."
 The antecedent of "his" in "his right(side)" is unclear.
 If "his" refers to the *malʾaḵ yhwh*, then haś-śāṭān likely refers to some kind of spiritual being.
 However, it is possible that "his" refers to Joshua, and that haś-śāṭān should be understood as a human adversary.